webpack/webpack.js.org/src/content/guides/asset-management.md

   |- /node_modules
 ```

-With the loader configured and fonts in place, you can use incorporate them via an `@font-face` declaration.
-The local `url(...)` directive will be picked up by webpack just as it was with the image:
+With the loader configured and fonts in place, we can use incorporate them via an `@font-face` declaration.
+The local `url(...)` directive is picked up by webpack as it was with the image:

 __src/style.css__